mbwong/mbwong.github.com/_posts/2013-06-09-bucket-list-san-francisco.md

 ---
 tags: life personal
-title: Bucket list&#58; San Francisco
+title: Things to do in San Francisco
 layout: post
 ---

-#Bucket list for San Francisco
+#Things to do in San Francisco

 I have been missing SF very much since my move to Chicago.
 Here's a list of things I came to love while I was there.
 Perhaps you will find them useful.